ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![image](ex5img7.png)

 Now you can see the page map for our AI generated Travel app.
-Please check if you can see the Advanced features enabled up top.
+Please check if you can see the Advanced are features enabled up top.
 If this is the case, press the edit button on the list report.

 ![image](ex5img8.png)